 Placing Chicken Coop Away from the House

-Another reason to not have the coop too close to your house is tracking chicken feces into your house can be harmful to you especially if you have young children.
+Another reason not to have the coop too close to your house is tracking chicken feces into your house can be harmful to you, especially if you have young children.
 Chicken feces can carry diseases just like animal feces.

 Double check with your town if they have any regulations on how close the coop can be to your house and your neighbor’s houses, clean up after your chickens and be courteous to your neighbors.

-No matter what you decide on five chickens or one hundred, wood roof or metal roof, dirt floor or wood floor, chicken run or roaming free, remember chickens will give you eggs and live a great healthy life as long as they are treated right and given all of their needs.
+No matter what you decide on, five chickens or one hundred, wood roof or metal roof, dirt floor or wood floor, chicken run or roaming free, remember chickens will give you eggs and live a great healthy life as long as they are treated right and given all of their needs.
 It may all seem overwhelming but raising chickens is a fun and fulfilling job.
 Following these simple steps will have you eating fresh eggs in no time.